-You will have to work out the "customs value" in New Zealand dollars of goods you sell to work out if you should charge GST on sales of low-value goods imported into New Zealand.
-To do this you may need to convert your currency to NZ dollars.
+For the goods you sell, use the customs value in New Zealand dollars to work out if you need to charge GST.
+To do this you may need to convert your currency to New Zealand dollars.

 When currency conversion to New Zealand dollars is necessary